Michigan Central Railway Bridge: History

 The bridge was designed by William Perry Taylor, Chief Engineer J.L.
 Delming and consulting Norwegian-born engineer Olaf Hoff.
 Construction on the bridge began in 1924, and the bridge opened in 1925.
 This bridge replaced the Niagara Cantilever Bridge that crossed in the same area from 1883 to 1925.

 The main traffic across the bridge were trains operated by the New York Central, Penn Central, Conrail, Chesapeake and Ohio, CSX Transportation, and the Canadian Pacific Railway.
 It was also used briefly from October 1978 to January 31, 1979 by Amtrak's former Niagara Rainbow service which ran between New York City and Detroit via Niagara Falls and Windsor, Ontario.

-The bridge was abandoned in 2001 after a deal was reached between the City of Niagara Falls, Ontario and Canadian Pacific to stop service on the line that the bridge was part of because the line ran through the tourist district of the city and was considered a nuisance and safety issue.
+The bridge was taken out of service in 2001 after a deal was reached between the City of Niagara Falls, Ontario and Canadian Pacific to stop operations on the bridge's railway line, since the line ran through the tourist district of the city and was considered a nuisance and safety issue.